 - changes in appearance, such as hair loss, dark circles under the eyes, brittle nails

 Things your loved one once enjoyed may become too difficult or too tiring.
-Changes in her appearance may be devastating to her.
+Changes in their appearance may be devastating to them.
 All of the physical effects of the cancer lead to emotional effects, which can include:

 - social isolation

 - Schedule time for yourself.
-Set aside time each day for “me time,” and make that time non-negotiable.
+Set aside time each day for “me time,” and make that time nonnegotiable.